hardik-kh/Library-Management/README.md

 # Library-Management
-Book Store data using Python and MySQL
+This is a Python Project for a Book Store data using MySQL